dekoza/mtgpl/CMR.rst

 :mtgtip:`Search for Tomorrow<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/2/029b6d93-0f7a-4df4-8c01-96cbd5e03315.jpg?1608917541|https://scryfall.com/card/cmr/436/search-for-tomorrow?utm_source=api>`
-   Search your library for a basic land card, put it onto the battlefield, then shuffle your library.
+   Search your library for a basic land card, put it onto the battlefield, then shuffle.

    Suspend 2—|mana_g| (Rather than cast this card from your hand, you may pay |mana_g| and exile it with two time counters on it.
 At the beginning of your upkeep, remove a time counter.
 When the last is removed, cast it without paying its mana cost.)